 Staying productive can be a challenge even when life is functioning normally.
 So in our current state, it’s become even harder to stay focused.
 Between adjusting to WFH, life’s daily distractions, and keeping kids entertained, there’s a lot going on.

-In the midst of all these challenges, now is the perfect opportunity to implement tools to help you adapt to this new normal.
+In the midst of all these challenges, (and the new year) now is the perfect opportunity to implement tools to help you adapt to this new normal.
 So we’re sharing 7 of the best apps to get you started and help you stay on track, remain focused and save time.
 Whether it’s helping you balance work and home life, develop new helpful habits, write better, or streamline your current tasks, these apps were designed to help you move in a more productive direction.

 Keep scrolling to see our favorite apps to help you stay productive!

 For managing all of work- and life’s- details, Evernote has you covered.
 The app allows you to store anything in quickly accessible notes – from a to-do list, to recipes, to upcoming plans – that you can then easily share with anyone.
 You can also clip from websites, add photos, or even scan in handwritten notes.
 A handy search function also makes it simple to find items and Evernote syncs across all your devices, so your information is always easily accessible.

 There’s a reason this is the most popular productivity app.
 Not only is it effective in helping develop better habits, but it also helps benefit the planet (seriously)!
 The premise of the app is simple: whenever you want to focus on a task and not be distracted, you plant a tree.
 A timer will then start for 30 minutes.
 If you leave the app during that time, the tree will die.
 But if you stay in the app, a tree grows.
 The more you continue resisting distraction, more and more trees will grow.
 Before you know it, you’ll have built a new healthy habit and a cute virtual forest.
 The app has also partnered with Trees of the Future to plant actual trees (over 785,000 so far).